grate-driver/grate/Assembler-syntax.md

 		TEX:	0x00000000
 	;

 #### ALU sub-instruction

-The ALU sub-instruction consists of four ALU instructions, one per ALU, and an ALU_COMPLEMENT hex value.
+The ALU sub-instruction consists of four ALU instructions, one per ALU, and an ALU_COMPLEMENT hex value (one per exec batch).

 ALU instruction takes the following form: